bradvin/social-share-urls/README.md

-{hashtags} | optional Hashtags appended onto the tweet (comma separated. don't include "#") | Twitter {provider} | Company who is sharing the url | Delicious {is_video} | If the content is a video or not | Pinterest
+{hashtags} | optional Hashtags appended onto the tweet (comma separated. don't include "#") | Twitter {provider} | Company who is sharing the url | Delicious {is_video} | If the content is a video or not | Pinterest {phonenumber} | An applicable phone number, if there is one | Whatsapp

 ### Facebook